-HackerOne and YesWeHack are competing in the vulnerability disclosure and bug bounty platform market.
-HackerOne seems to have an upper hand with pricing and support, while YesWeHack is favored for its feature set.
+HackerOne and YesWeHack are products in the bug bounty and vulnerability disclosure category.
+HackerOne seems to have the upper hand in user adoption and interfaces, while YesWeHack excels in configurability and integration options for customizable solutions.

 Founded in 2015, YesWeHack is a global Bug Bounty and VDP Platform.
 YesWeHack offers companies an innovative approach to cybersecurity with Bug Bounty (pay-per-vulnerability discovered), connecting more than 45,000 cybersecurity experts (ethical hackers) across 170 countries with organisations to secure their exposed scopes and reporting vulnerabilities in their websites, mobile apps, infrastructure and connected devices.